moritz-meier/xilinx-nix-utils/README.md

 - `overlays.zynq-srcs`: Contains the Xilinx source repos for the Zynq Firmware components.
 For easy versioning and overrideability in a central place

-- `overlays.zynq-utils`: Contains Nix packages for the Zynq Firmware components (PMUFW, FSBL, TF-A, U-Boot, etc) and utilities for building and deploying boot images.
+- `overlays.zynq-pkgs`: Contains Nix packages for the Zynq Firmware components (PMUFW, FSBL, TF-A, U-Boot, etc) and utilities for building and deploying boot images.
 Depends on `zynq-srcs` and `default`

 - `overlays.zynq-boards`: Contains complete example boards.
-Depends on `overlays.zynq-utils`
+Depends on `overlays.zynq-pkgs`

 ## DevShells